Home Loans for Police Officers – 2019 Mortgage Programs

 - VA Loans – Members of the law enforcement community (or their spouses) who are retired or active duty military members may be eligible for special home loan options.
 This includes 100% financing (no money down), special low rates, and extra low loan fees.

-- FHA Home Loans – FHA loans are the most popular choice for first time home buyers.
-This is mostly due to the fact that the qualification requirements are lenient, and if you have a credit score of 580 or higher, only a 3.5% down payment is required (please note, as of 2018, we personally require a 620 credit score or higher).
+- FHA Home Loans – FHA loans are a popular choice for first time home buyers.
+This is mostly due to the fact that the qualification requirements are lenient, and if you have a credit score of 580 or higher, only a 3.5% down payment is required (if your credit is between 500-579, you still may qualify, but will need to put 10% down).

 - USDA Home Loans – No money down.
 USDA loans offer 100% financing.
 You must buy in a select area for the home to be eligible for a USDA loan.
 You can learn more about USDA loans here.
 To qualify for a USDA loan, you technically need to have a 640 credit score, but exceptions are sometimes made for people with lower credit scores if you have “compensating factors”, such as long employment history or savings.